Observation of a phononic quadrupole topological insulator

 The spectra in Fig.~\ref{fig:midgap}b \&\ e allow to identify three frequency regions $\mathcal B$, $\mathcal E$, and $\mathcal C$, where the bulk (blue), edge (orange), or corner (green) response dominates.
 To establish the quadrupole nature of the metamaterial, we analyze the site-dependent, frequency integrated response $\varepsilon_i^\alpha=\sum_{\nu\in\alpha} \varepsilon_i(\nu)$ with $\alpha=\mathcal B,\mathcal E,\mathcal C$.
 In Fig.~\ref{fig:modes}a--c we show the resulting spatial profiles.
 Note that the bulk induces gapped edge-modes on all four sides of the sample.

 The hallmark of the quadrupole phase lies in the counting of corner modes: Each corner terminates two-gapped edges, nevertheless, they all host only one in-gap mode.\cite{Benalcazar17} In Fig.~\ref{fig:modes}d, we show the response $\varepsilon(\nu)$ for the four corner plates.
-The resonances in the four plates are split by the imperfect termination and the disorder induced by the fabrication.
+The resonances in the four corners are split by the presence of next-to-nearest neighbor couplings that break the particle-hole symmetry.
 However, each corner hosts only one resonance peak.
-Given the imperfection of our setup, where disorder would generically split multiple mode per plate, this is only compatible with the mode-counting of a quadrupole insulator.
+Moreover, measurements of the edge-Greens function further support this claim, see Methods.

 To corroborate our claim of observing a quadrupole insulator, we further explore the phase diagram of Ref. \onlinecite{Benalcazar17}.
-When the $C_4$-symmetry is broken by allowing for different hoppings in $x$- and $y$-direction (see App.~\ref{app:model}), the phase $(p_x^\pm,p_y^\pm)=(1/2,0)$ can be reached via a gap-closing of the surface modes.
+When the $C_4$-symmetry is broken by allowing for different hoppings in $x$- and $y$-direction (see Methods), the phase $(p_x^\nu,p_y^\nu)=(1/2,0)$ can be reached via a gap-closing of the surface modes.
 The $(1/2,0)$-phase is characterized by gapped edge spectra on two parallel edges and no emergent edge physics on the perpendicular surfaces.\cite{Benalcazar17} Moreover, the induced edge modes are in a trivial state and no corner charges are induced.
 In Fig.~\ref{fig:modes}e, we show measurements on a sample in the $(1/2,0)$-phase, where no in-gap states appear and the frequency region dominated by the edges draws its weight from only two surfaces.